 My take on the phrase is “More Time is More Money”.
 I like LEAPS.
 But I like them more when they are free.
 The more time you have on your long calls the more time decay you can take advantage of on your short calls.

 Time decay on a LEAP is very minimal.
 And time decay on monthly options is brutal.
-In terms of the "Theta Gang" this would make you a "Theta Kingpin".
+In terms of the “Theta Gang” this would make you a “Theta Kingpin.
+The strategy is to buy to open (BTO) an in the money (ITM) call with an expiration date a year or more out.
+I prefer deep in the money (DITM) with my long call that’s a year out.

 But by now, you know that I love to reduce my cost basis by almost literally renting out my long position on a month to month basis.